-The city of Namur currently has four gardens with various themes: “The Garden of colourful plants”, “The Garden of scents”, the medieval-inspired “Garden of two towers”, and “The Garden of small fruits” dedicated to the strawberries of Wépion.
+The city of Namur currently has four gardens with various themes: “The Garden of colourful plants”, “The Garden of scents”, the “Garden of two towers”of medieval inspiration, and “The Garden of small fruits” dedicated to the strawberries of Wépion.

 This Garden of colourful plants is situated in the facilities of the Municipal Garden Services, rue Frères Biéva, 203 – Vedrin.

 Roam through the astonishing collection of over 130 plants that bring colour to our everyday lives.

 Discover the variety that hides behind the red, blue, green, and yellow of our textiles.

 Only open for one-off events or on request.

 Situated in the gardens of Namur Castle, this garden will awaken your senses with its many perfumes from more than 350 varieties of plants.

 Discover this garden of medieval inspiration, which was rebuilt on the site of Namur’s Citadel.
 Vines, pruning, hay, grids, suspended culture, fountains…